Create-Technology-S4/.github/profile/README.md

 #### Prototypings

-To make my idea come to light, I had to break down my project into smaller steps since I have never worked on making
+To make my idea come to light, I had to break down my project into smaller steps since I have never worked on such an idea before.
+Throughout this project, I came up with 3 different prototype where, to my suprise, we can clearly depict an evolution.

 ##### First Attempt

+My first attempt

 <p align="center">
   <img src="docs/individual-project/first.gif" height="500" />